dievyak/cypress-test-suite/README.md

 Welcome to my curated list of cypress tests gathered from my own experience in UI tests.
-This guide is for QA Automation engineers building scalable and maintainable Cypress frameworks
-🚀 reliable browser-based tests
+ This is for test Automation engineers building scalable and maintainable Cypress frameworks 🚀 reliable browser-based tests
 ✅ Automated validation of UI components and functional tests 🔄 Reusable custom commands and fixtures